pasu/Resemble_density_comparison/README.md

 <hr />

+### Modification

+The source code is :https://github.com/rsmbl/Resemble.js

-### Based on resemble.js, I did modification to support density comparison
+IBased on resemble.js, I did modification to support density comparison.

 ### Get it